Latent Denoising Makes Good Tokenizers: Introduction

 This unified \emph{denoising} perspective of modern generative models suggests that effective visual tokenizers for these models should produce latent embeddings that are reconstructable even under significant corruption.
 Such embeddings naturally align with the denoising objectives of downstream generative models, facilitating their training and subsequently enhancing their generation quality.

 Motivated by this insight, we propose to train tokenizers as latent denoising autoencoders, termed as \method.
-Specifically, we deconstruct latent embeddings via \emph{interpolative noise}, obtaining corrupted latents by interpolating original embeddings with Gaussian noise.
+Specifically, we corrupt latent embeddings via \emph{interpolative noise}, generated by interpolating original embeddings with Gaussian noise.
 The tokenizer decoder is then trained to reconstruct clean images from these heavily noised latent embeddings.
-Additionally, we explore random masking, similar to masked autoencoders (MAE)~\cite{he2022masked}, as an alternative form of deconstruction and find it similarly effective.
+Additionally, we explore random masking, akin to masked autoencoders (MAE)~\citep{he2022masked}, as an alternative and optional form of deconstruction and find it similarly effective.

 Conceptually, these deconstruction-reconstruction strategies encourage latent embeddings to be robust, stable, and easily reconstructable under strong corruption, aligning with the downstream denoising tasks central to generative models.
-Indeed, our experiments show that stronger noise (\textit{i.e.}, strong latent noise and high masking ratio) used in our \method training usually leads to better downstream generative performance.
+Indeed, our experiments show that stronger noise used in our \method training typically yields better downstream generative performance.

-We demonstrate the effectiveness and generalizability of \method across \emph{six representative generative models}, including non-autoregressive (DiT~\cite{peebles2023scalable}, SiT~\cite{ma2024sit}, LightningDiT~\cite{yao2025reconstruction}) and autoregressive models (MAR~\cite{li2025autoregressive}, RasterAR, RandomAR~\cite{li2025autoregressive,pang2024randar,yu2024randomized}) on the ImageNet generation benchmark.
-We find that compared to recent semantics-distilled tokenizers~\cite{yao2025reconstruction,chen2025masked}, which achieve strong performance on diffusion models but generalize poorly to autoregressive ones, our tokenizer demonstrates significantly broader generalizability.
-For example, by adopting our tokenizer---without modifying model architectures---we push the limits for MAR models~\cite{li2025autoregressive}, improving FID from 2.31 to 1.55 for MAR-B, matching the performance of the original huge-sized MAR (1.55).
+We demonstrate the effectiveness and generalizability of \method across \emph{six representative generative models}, including non-autoregressive (DiT~\citep{peebles2023scalable}, SiT~\citep{ma2024sit}, LightningDiT~\citep{yao2025reconstruction}) and autoregressive models (MAR~\citep{li2025autoregressive}, RasterAR, RandomAR~\citep{li2025autoregressive,pang2024randar,yu2024randomized}) on the ImageNet generation benchmark.
+By adopting our tokenizer---without modifying model architectures---we push the limits for MAR models~\citep{li2025autoregressive}, improving FID from 2.31 to 1.55 for MAR-B, matching the performance of the original huge-sized MAR (1.55).
 For MAR-L, FID improves from 1.78 to 1.35.
-Importantly, these gains come without semantics distillation, thus avoiding dependencies on visual encoders pretrained at a far larger scale~\cite{oquab2024dinov2,radford2021learning}.
+Importantly, these gains come \textit{without} semantics distillation, thus avoiding reliance on visual encoders pretrained at a far larger scale~\citep{oquab2024dinov2,radford2021learning}.

 In summary, our work demonstrates a simple yet crucial insight: explicitly incorporating denoising objectives into tokenizer training significantly enhances their effectiveness for generative modeling since it is downstream task-aligned.
 We hope this perspective will stimulate new research directions in tokenizer design and accelerate future advances in generative modeling.